wp-plugins/custom-user-profile-photo/readme.txt

 	// Print the image on the page echo '<img src="'. $imgURL .'" alt="">';
 ?>`
-You will need to place the code above in each area of your theme where you wish to add or overwrite your theme's gravatar/avatar image.
+You will need to place the code above in each area of your theme where you wish to add and retrieve your theme's custom avatar image.
 This can include but is not limited to single.php, page.php, and comments.php.

-*Future Updates to this plugin include full WordPress avatar integration (posts and comments), allowing other roles to access this feature, and ajax processing of images that use the WordPress Media Uploader.
+*Future Updates to this plugin include allowing other roles to access this feature, a settings page to allow a custom default image and other options.

 == Installation ==